How To Commission a Successful BIM & Point Cloud Survey in 6 Steps

 As there are many ways to arrive at a solution when using BIM Software, it is good for the designer and surveyor to discuss the representation of elements.
 We find that different designers prefer different modelling practices.
 For example, Pavements could be topography or modified floors.
 Rainwater pipes could be pipes, generic category or site category.
 Cladded walls being simple walls or curtain walls.
 Each designer has their preference, which needs relaying to the surveyor early on to avoid additional costs.

-Free to use templates
+Free to use template

-Link to simplified version using google forms
+Link to template using google forms

 You will have noticed that these specifications are based on using Revit.
 This is because I personally have used Revit for around 10 years, and only have basic knowledge of its competitors.
 They should, however, give a good starting point for other software and hopefully if someone adapts it for use with ArchiCAD, Bentley, or Vectorworks for example, they will be happy to share it with us.